byzer-org/byzer-doc/byzer-lang/en-us/grammar/select.md

 # Data transform/Select

-The `select` syntax is one of the most important ways of processing data in Byzer-lang. `ET` syntax (applied to run/train/predict ) is also important.
+`ET` syntax (applied to run/train/predict ) and  `select` syntax are the most important ways for processing data in Byzer-Lang.

-> The `select` syntax in Byzer-lang is fully compatible with Spark SQL except for the last `as tablename`.
+> The `select` syntax in Byzer-Lang is fully compatible with Spark SQL except for the last `as tablename`.

-## Basic grammar
+## Basic syntax

 The simplest  `select` statement is as follows:

 ```sql
 select 1 as col1
 as table1;
 ```

-From the above code, you can see the only difference between the `select` syntax in Byzer-lang and the traditional SQL `select` syntax is that there is an additional `as tableName`.
+From the above code, we can see the only difference between the `select` syntax in Byzer-Lang and the traditional SQL  is that there is an extra  `as tableName`.
-This minor improvement helps reference the results of this SQL processing later.
+This change is to facilitate the SQL processing.

-For example, for `table1`, users can refer to it in the new `select` statement:
+For example, for `table1`, users can cite it in the new `select` statement:

 ```sql
 select 1 as col1